college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-03-what-are-us-universities-looking-for-in-international-students.md

 ---
 layout: post
-title: "03.
-What are US universities looking for in international students?"
+title: 03.
+What are US universities looking for in international students?
 date: 2016-09-08
 ---